Medical Policy Information

 These Medical Policy guidelines are viewable and searchable.

 To help direct you to the correct medical policy, please enter the 3 character prefix on the patient's BCBSND Member ID card.

 Don't have a member ID handy?
-Access both versions of the Medical Policy.
+Access the Medical Policy link below.

 BCBSND members now on upgraded BCBSND systems and products will follow the migrated medical policy.
 In 2019, this medical policy will be the only policy in place.

 Genomic Testing - Medical Policy »

 BCBSND contracts with eviCore for its Laboratory Management Program.
 Services apply to all members in accordance with their benefit plan policy.
 Effective 1-1-2020 Lab Management (molecular and genomic testing) is delegated to eviCore.
 Please follow the link to access clinical guidelines.

 By clicking the link above you will be leaving the Blue Cross Blue Shield of North Dakota (BCBSND) site and be redirected to eviCore. eviCore is an independent company providing benefits management on behalf of Blue Cross Blue Shield of North Dakota.